-Clinical trials are the bedrock of clinical research, but the older adult population too often is excluded.
+Clinical trials are the bedrock of clinical research, but the older adult population is too often excluded.
 Clinical trials are experiments that involve human patients or subjects.
 They are designed to assess the safety and efficacy of a medical treatment, which could be a medication, vaccine, device, procedure, or behavioral intervention (such as diet or exercise).
-Some clinical trials compare a new treatment to a standard treatment, or to a placebo, or to no intervention at all, while others compare two or more existing therapies or an existing therapy in a new population.
+Some clinical trials compare a new treatment to a standard treatment, to a placebo, or to no intervention at all, while others compare two or more existing therapies or a single existing therapy in a new population.

 Clinical studies follow a specific research plan or protocol created by the trial investigators and designed to measure a specific outcome, while looking for adverse effects or other previously unknown findings.
 Because they are critically important for determining efficacy and effectiveness of new and existing therapies, it is important to include older adults in clinical research trials, as they may respond differently than the younger population typically studied.